 NOTE: The Division of Motor Vehicles will perform a system upgrade November 7-11.
 On November 10 state and county motor vehicle title and registration offices will not be able to print titles over the county or pull motor vehicle records from the state database.
 Customers who do title transactions during this server upgrade will have their titles mailed to them.

 You must register your vehicle in the county where you live and/or where the vehicle is used or stored.
-Register in our offices at 109 8th Street, Suite 200, Glenwood Springs, CO, or at 144 East 3rd Street, Rifle, CO 81650.
+Register in our offices at 109 8th Street, Suite 200, Glenwood Springs, CO, or at 195 West 14th Street, Building D, Rifle, CO 81650.

 Secure and Verifiable Identification is required for at least one owner when applying for a new title, a new registration, or a new temporary permit.